sczyh30/vertx-kue/docs/en/doc-core.md

 ### Job failure, error and attempt

-When a job failed and has remaining attempt times, it can be restarted.
+When a job failed and has remaining attempt times, it can be retried with `failAttempt` method.
 Let's see the implementation of `failedAttempt` method:

 ```java
 Future<Job> failedAttempt(Throwable err) {